 Who Should Be Part of the Intervention?

+Once the overall mode of treatment (inpatient or outpatient) is determined, you will also be involved in developing an overall treatment plan with your treatment providers.
 An intervention can be performed by just one person, but it is often more effective to have several people involved.

 Only people who know the subject of the intervention well and who are directly affected by that person’s substance use should be part of the intervention team.
 Most often, this will include family members, close friends, and others who have a close personal relationship with the person, such as coworkers or supervisors.